Fcmam5/state-of-dz-swe-2024/website/docs/closing.md

 ### Unanswered questions or unexplored correlations

+We engage in answering questions about our project and sharing our findings through various public forums such as interviews and social media platforms.
+We also encourage bloggers and content creators to analyze and challenge our findings, and explore our data further more.
+We have created a page dedicated to collecting articles and recordings of discussions about this report: <nobr>[**Mentions and Discussions**](/mentions-and-discussions)</nobr>.

-If you think that we did not answer your questions in this work, let us know.
+If you think that we still did not answer your questions in this work, let us know.
 But please, consider [supporting us](/support) to continue maintaining this project.

 > I, Abdeldjalil won't be happy to work with Excel or Python to find anymore correlations for free.
 A donation may make me change my mind, or pay Oussama to do it for me.